devmesis/scriptgrab/README.md

 ---

+### 🛠️ Why ScriptGrab Exists

+Let’s get real:

+Ever found yourself on a fresh machine, staring at a terminal, knowing exactly what you need to do—but your scripts are stuck on another box, or locked away on a USB you can’t plug in, or lost in some cloud folder you can’t reach?
+Yeah.
+Been there.
+Too many times.

+I got tired of wasting time on “simple” problems that turn into click-fests or copy-paste nightmares.
+As an engineer, I refuse to click through endless nonsense just to get my environment right.
+If there’s a terminal, I want to move fast.

+So I built ScriptGrab.

+---

-### 🛠️ What is ScriptGrab?
+### ⚡ What is ScriptGrab?

-ScriptGrab is built for speed and simplicity.
+ScriptGrab is my answer to “Why isn’t this easier?”
-It lets you **grab and run shell scripts** directly from GitHub in seconds.
+It lets you grab and run shell scripts straight from GitHub, instantly.

 ⚡ **Fast** — Instant access to curated scripts.